lief-project/LIEF/doc/sphinx/tutorials/07_pe_resource.rst

   ...

-As manipulating a tree is not very convenient, LIEF exposes a :class:`~lief.PE.ResourcesManager` which provides an enhanced API to manipulate binary resources
+Since manipulating a tree directly can be inconvenient, LIEF exposes a :class:`~lief.PE.ResourcesManager`, which provides an enhanced API for manipulating binary resources.

 Resource Manager
 ****************

-As mentioned previously, the :class:`~lief.PE.ResourcesManager` is a kind of wrapper over the resource tree to:
+As mentioned previously, the :class:`~lief.PE.ResourcesManager` acts as a wrapper around the resource tree to:

-* Parse resources that have a predefined structures like :attr:`~lief.PE.ResourcesManager.TYPE.MANIFEST`, :attr:`~lief.PE.ResourcesManager.TYPE.ICON`, :attr:`~lief.PE.ResourcesManager.TYPE.VERSION` ...
+* Parse resources with predefined structures, such as :attr:`~lief.PE.ResourcesManager.TYPE.MANIFEST`, :attr:`~lief.PE.ResourcesManager.TYPE.ICON`, :attr:`~lief.PE.ResourcesManager.TYPE.VERSION`, etc.
-* Access and modify these structures
+* Access and modify these structures.

-This can be summarize with the following diagram:
+This can be summarized with the following diagram:

 .. figure:: ../_static/tutorial/07/07_pe_resource_manager.png
   :align: center

-The :class:`~lief.PE.ResourcesManager` can be accessed with the :attr:`~lief.PE.Binary.resources_manager` property.
-To have an overview of the binary's resources, we can simply *print* the :class:`~lief.PE.ResourcesManager` instance:
+The :class:`~lief.PE.ResourcesManager` can be accessed via the :attr:`~lief.PE.Binary.resources_manager` property.
+To get an overview of the binary's resources, you can simply *print* the :class:`~lief.PE.ResourcesManager`
+instance:

 .. code-block:: python